Deutsch Intern

 BA Social and Cultural Anthropology /Romance Studies-French at the University of Cologne

-KANESU, Rebekka, BRUNS, Antje (2020): Durchlässige Grenzen im Anthropozän: über multiple Grenzverschiebungen und Wasser als räumliches, zeitliches und ontologisches Grenzobjekt.
-In: Antje Bruns, Rebekka Kanesu (Hg.): B/ordering the Anthropocene: Inter- and Transdisciplinary Perspectives on Nature-Culture Relations.
-Borders in Perspective - UniGR-CBS thematic issue.
-Vol. 5, S. 24-39.
+KANESU, R. & A. BRUNS (2020): Durchlässige Grenzen im Anthropozän: über multiple Grenzverschiebungen und Wasser als räumliches, zeitliches und ontologisches Grenzobjekt [Permeable Boundaries in the Anthropocene: On Multiple Boundary Shifts and Water as a Spatial, Temporal, and Ontological Boundary Object.].
+In: BRUNS, A. & R. KANESU (Hg.): B/ordering the Anthropocene: Inter- and Transdisciplinary Perspectives on Nature-Culture Relations.
+Borders in Perspective - UniGR-CBS, thematic issue 5, 24-39.
 DOI: https://doi.org/10.25353/ubtr-xxxx-2ef3-07f3.
 Open Access.